dinosaure/blogger/articles/pasteur.md

 the given TCP/IP stack and an HTTPS server from the same stack and `ocaml-tls`.
 In this ceremony, there is of course the support of `h2` which is finally very close in terms of API than `http/af`.

-The code of Paf is both very succinct and abstract which may be difficult to understand for a novice runner but the [README.md][readme-paf] or the tests give a good overview of its use in the context of MirageOS but also outside!

 ### Multiple iterations